sid-ee/concourse-pipeline-resource/README.md

 ### `check`: Check for changes to the pipelines.

-Return a checksum of the concatenated contents of all pipelines.
+Return the versions of all pipelines.

 ### `in`: Get the configuration of the pipelines